LucasFaustman/NBA-Stat-Project/README.md

 ## Lessons Learned:

 Don't forget about styling!
 Getting the data from the APIs was relatively easy, but presenting the data in a way to delight users was a challenge.

+## Examples

+Take a look at these other examples that I have in my portfolio:

+Lucas Faustman Portfolio website: https://github.com/LucasFaustman/lucas-faustman-portfolio

+Local Freelance Makeup Artist: https://github.com/LucasFaustman/local-makeup-artist-website